vlad-x/lmongo/readme.md

 ##`elmongo.search(searchOptions, callback)`

 You can use this function to make searches that are not limited to a specific collection.
 Use this to search across one or several collections at the same time (without making multiple roundtrips to Elasticsearch).
 The default options are the same as for `Model.search()`, with one extra key: `collections`.
-You can use it like so:
+It defaults to searching all collections, but you can specify an array of collections to search on.

 ```js
 elmongo.search({ collections: [ 'cats', 'dogs' ], query: '*' }, function (err, results) {